 - New Zealand also has a Consulate General in São Paulo and an Honorary Consul in Rio de Janiero.

-- Brazil is represented in New Zealand by the Embassy of Brazil, Wellington
+- Brazil is represented in New Zealand by the Embassy of Brazil, Wellington (external link)

 New Zealanders aged between 18 and 30 can apply for a 12-month working holiday visa for Brazil.